-MEC2049F SOLID MECHANICS 1

-Convener: Mr S Parker

-Course entry requirements: MEC1009F/S, MAM1020F/S (or equivalent)
+MEC2049F SOLID MECHANICS 1 16 NQF credits at NQF level 6 Convener: Mr S Parker Course entry requirements: MEC1009F/S, MAM1020F/S (or equivalent) Course outline:

 This course aims to analyse the deformation of structures loaded axially, in torsion and in bending.
 Combinations of these loading types will be explored with regard to stress and stress transformations.
 Deformation will be calculated in statically determinate and indeterminate situations.
 The method of solving statically indeterminate problems will include using the geometry of deformation in conjunction with static equilibrium and superposition.
 Strain energy, using Conservation of Energy and the Principle of Virtual Work, will be used to calculate deformation.
 The buckling of columns will also be examined.